 FIRE DOORS:

-Fire doors are a life-saving product that is manufactured to very specific guidelines to give occupiers of a building more time to escape in the event of a fire.
+Fire doors are manufactured to very specific guidelines to give occupiers of a building more time to escape in the event of a fire.
 FD30 or FD60 doors are certified in accordance with British standard BS 476 Part 22 or the European equivalent BS EN 1634 Part 1 to hold back fire and flame for 30 minutes (FD30) or 60 minutes (FD60).
 Heavier and thicker than regular internal doors, fire-rated hinges, fire-rated door frames, and intumescent sealing strips must also be fitted to complete the system.

 FRENCH DOORS: